ericphamEP/COMP3009-Project/README.md

 # Development

-This project uses C++, OpenGL, and GLSL.
+This Microsoft Visual Studio project uses C++, OpenGL, and GLSL.
 It features its own custom model importing, rendering and shaders.

 # Screenshots